 - 4.10 North Hertfordshire includes a range of settlements, including isolated rural hamlets, numerous villages, the four towns of Hitchin, Letchworth Garden City, Baldock and Royston, and large parts of the Great Ashby estate on the edge of Stevenage. - 4.11 The Council wishes to focus the majority of new development on the towns (including urban extensions to existing towns) in order to make maximum use of existing facilities, social networks and infrastructure, and maximise opportunities to deliver new infrastructure.
-However, it is important to allow growth of the villages in order to allow those communities to continue to function. - 4.xx Based on the policies and allocations of this plan, it is anticipated that at least four in every five new homes delivered over the plan period will be built within the adjusted settlement boundaries of the towns.
+However, it is important to allow growth of the villages in order to allow those communities to continue to function. - 4.12 Based on the policies and allocations of this plan, it is anticipated that approximately four in every five new homes delivered over the plan period will be built within the adjusted settlement boundaries of the towns.
 These will remain the primary focus for employment, retail and other development.
-The balance of new development will be distributed across North Hertfordshire's villages and the remainder of the District. - 4.xx Much of this growth will be delivered on sites allocated for development by this Plan.
+The balance of new development will be distributed across North Hertfordshire's villages and the remainder of the District. - 4.13 Much of this growth will be delivered on sites allocated for development by this Plan.
 This will be supplemented by (often smaller) 'windfall' sites which come forward within the settlement boundaries and parameters identified in Policy SP2 as well as any further sites subsequently identified through Neighbourhood Plans.
-These schemes may include opportunities for self-build development. - 4.12 The National Planning Policy Framework (NPPF) acknowledges sometimes development in one village may support services in other nearby villages.
+These schemes may include opportunities for self-build development. - 4.14 The National Planning Policy Framework (NPPF) acknowledges sometimes development in one village may support services in other nearby villages.
 Although some communities may lack a full range of facilities themselves, they should not be barred from further development.
 In many of the District's rural areas the average number of people per household is falling.
 Some of the villages have seen very little growth in recent years and their populations have actually fallen.
-Our evidence gives further consideration to these issues and explains how the settlement hierarchy has been developed33.
-For those areas within the Green Belt, we have additionally considered how villages contribute to openness34. - 4.xx Five villages have been identified that can support higher levels of growth: - Knebworth and Codicote are the two largest villages within North Hertfordshire and support a range of services, including a station at Knebworth; - Ickleford and Little Wymondley provide opportunities to accommodate further residential development in close proximity to neighbouring towns along with sustainable transport connections; and - Barkway as a focus for development in the rural east of the District. - 4.13 The Category A villages, normally those containing primary schools, all also have defined boundaries within which development will be allowed and sites have been allocated to meet the District's overall housing totalsrequirement.
-Category A villages have defined settlement boundaries and These villages are excluded from the policy designation (either Green Belt or Rural Area Beyond the Green Belt see Policy SP5) which affects the surrounding countryside.
+Our evidence gives further consideration to these issues and explains how the settlement hierarchy has been developed.
+For those areas within the Green Belt, we have additionally considered how villages contribute to openness. - 4.15 Five villages have been identified that will support higher levels of new housing allocations than the Category A villages:

-33 Housing and Green Belt Background Paper (NHDC, 2016)
+&lt;sup>35 Housing and Green Belt Background Paper (NHDC, 2016)

-34 Green Belt Review (NHDC, 2016).
-Paragraph 86 of the NPPF explains how planning authorities should consider villages within the Green Belt when setting boundaries.
+&lt;sup>36 Green Belt Review (NHDC, 2016 & 2018).
+Paragraph 86 of the 2012 NPPF explains how planning authorities should consider villages within the Green Belt when setting boundaries.